anshimagupta/cli/Networking.md

 Network Configuration Overview
 ------------------------------

-The `org` and `vdc` commands provide an overview of the network configuration in the virtual data center:
+The `org` command provides the list of networks defined in the organization:

     $ vca org info
     Details for org 'M735816878-4430':